mento-protocol/mento-analytics-api/docs/sentry-releases.md

 ## How It Works

-### 1. Build Process (cloudbuild.yaml)
+### 1. Build Process (GitHub Actions + Cloud Build)

-The Cloud Build configuration:
+The deployment process now uses a hybrid approach:

+**GitHub Actions**:

 1. Builds the Docker image with the commit SHA as the release version
+2. Pushes the image to Artifact Registry
+3. Triggers Cloud Build for deployment

+**Cloud Build**:

-2. Deploys to Cloud Run with the RELEASE_VERSION environment variable
+1. Deploys the pre-built image to Cloud Run with the RELEASE_VERSION environment variable
-3. Creates Sentry release and marks deployment (only after successful deployment):
+2. Creates Sentry release and marks deployment (only after successful deployment):
    - Creates a new release using the commit SHA
    - Uploads source maps to Sentry
    - Associates commits with the release (if repo integration is configured)